plone/training/docs/migrations/migrations.md

 extends =  https://dist.plone.org/release/5.2.9/versions.cfg
 ```

-After changing the versions files in buildout, you also need to run buildout, which reads the versions and downloads the updated packages fro PyPI into your environment.
+After changing the versions files in buildout, you also need to run buildout, which reads the versions and downloads the updated packages from PyPI into your environment.

 But you not only need to change the version of Plone you use, but you also need to update the database.